ccomkhj/ccomkhj.github.io/_posts/2024-07-17-Statistics1.md

 ## Estimating the Failure Rate

-In many applications, the event rate \(λ\) is either known or can be estimated from prior data.
+In many applications, the event rate $$λ$$ is either known or can be estimated from prior data.
 However, for rare events like aircraft engine failure, there might be insufficient data for precise estimates.
 Without data, estimating an event rate is challenging, but assumptions can be made: for instance, if no failures are observed over 20 hours, the failure rate is unlikely to be 1 per hour.
 Through simulation or probability calculations, hypothetical event rates can be assessed to estimate threshold values.
 When some data exists but isn't enough for a reliable rate estimate, a goodness-of-fit test (e.g., Chi-Square Test) can be used to evaluate how well various rates fit the observed data.